How to Plan a Dreamy Summer Road Trip With Your Dog

 What should I consider when choosing a destination for my dog-friendly road trip?

-When you’re planning for the best road trip with a dog, you won’t have much difficulty finding pet-friendly accommodations because of the growing market for vacationing with pups.
-Most websites can filter hotel search results by pet-friendly accommodations and let you know of any size limitations.
+Some good news: When you’re planning for the best road trip with a dog, you won’t have much difficulty finding pet-friendly accommodations because of the growing market for vacationing with pups.
+On most websites, you can filter hotel search results by pet-friendly accommodations, and the site will let you know of any size limitations.

-Websites like Go Pet Friendlyopens in a new tab and Bring Fidoopens in a new tab will list only dog-friendly lodging, including campgrounds.
+Websites like Bring Fidoopens in new tab will list only dog-friendly lodging, including campgrounds.
 Online reviews are invaluable for narrowing down choices.
-TripAdvisoropens in a new tab is a great choice since there are millions of users, and you can search reviews by keywords such as “dog” or “pet.”
-Check out our list of 51 spots for awesome dog-friendly summer tripsopens in a new tab.
+TripAdvisoropens in new tab is a great choice since there are millions of users, and you can search reviews by keywords such as “dog” or “pet.”
+Start by checking out our list of 51 spots for awesome dog-friendly summer trips.

 How do I plan the route on my dog friendly road trip?

 When figuring out how to road trip with a dog, check your route for pet-friendly spots in the major cities that you’ll pass through.
-Go Pet Friendly’s Road Trip Planneropens in a new tab has lots of road trip essentials for dogs and lets you map your route and view pet-friendly hotels, restaurants, parks, and stores along the way.
 Many restaurants with outdoor seating allow pets, but not all, and policies can change, so be sure to call ahead to confirm.

 What are the rules for dog parks on my route?